svallejovera/svallejovera.github.io/index.md

 <img class="profile-picture" src="C1461B40-57E5-4DBD-B37A-82D96282E372_1_105_c.jpeg">

 Welcome!
 I am an Assistant Professor at the School of Social Science and Government at the Tecnológico de Monterrey, México.
-I am also the director of the interdisciplinary Laboratory of Computational Social Science - México ([iLCSS](https://ilcss.umd.edu/)).
+I am also the director of the interdisciplinary Laboratory of Computational Social Science - México ([iLCSS](https://ilcss.umd.edu/)) and a Research Fellow at the Hewlett Packard Enterprise Data Science Institute (University of Houston).
 Previously, I was a Post-Doctoral Fellow in the Department of Political Science at the University of Houston.
 I earned my Ph.D. in Political Science from the University of Maryland, College Park.

 ## Research Interest